-5.1 All pupils at this school with medical conditions have easy access to their emergency medication.
+5.1 All pupils at this school with medical conditions have easy access to their emergency or prescribed medication from the medical centre.

 5.2 All pupils of an appropriate age are encouraged to carry and administer their own emergency medication i.e inhalers.
 Some senior pupils will carry Epipens or insulin with a spare being kept in the Medical Centre, School kitchen, Cats Block and School office.
 Prep School Epipens will be stored in the school office or kitchen only.
-Epipens will always be administered by trained first aiders.
+Epipens will always be administered by trained first aiders or by the pupils themselves under the supervision of appropriate staff.